 …and the vintage clothing shops in Downtown Morro Bay.

 After our visit, vintage store Revolve, actually posted a cute picture of our two dogs to their Facebook Page.
-Check it out!
+Fun!

 Thanks to the Highway 1 Discovery Route for helping us plan this dog friendly Central Coast roadtrip!